 Ovarian reserve and the chance of success

-It has been widely proposed that the chance of a successful pregnancy in IVF can be best predicted by a measurement of 'ovarian reserve'.
-How can this best be done?
-And why are experts getting excited about the hormone AMH?
+It has been widely proposed that the chance of success in IVF can be best predicted by a measurement of 'ovarian reserve'.
+How can that best be done - and why are experts excited about the hormone AMH?

-The huge databases of the UK and American authorities leave no doubt that the chances of a live birth in IVF decline markedly with age.
-For example, data collected by the UK's fertility watchdog, the HFEA, between 1992 and 2004 show that pregnancy rates in IVF begin their gradual but steady decline at around the age of 33 years.
+The huge databases of the UK and American authorities leave no doubt that the chance of a live birth following IVF declines markedly with age.
+For example, data collected by the HFEA between 1992 and 2004 show that pregnancy rates in IVF begin their gradual but steady decline at around the age of 33 years.
 In the USA age-related pregnancy rates in IVF begin to fall below 40% once a woman reaches 34 years.
-By the age of 40, pregnancy rates have declined to 23%.
+By the age of 40, pregnancy rates have declined to 15-20%.

 Ovarian reserve – a marker of IVF success

-However, while age provides the greatest statistical prediction of success or failure in IVF, it does not give any true and precise indication in each individual patient.
-This depends more on the quantity and quality of follicles stored within the ovary and how they will develop to become eggs ready for release at ovulation.
-This ability of the ovaries to generate viable eggs from the earliest follicles has now become known as 'ovarian reserve' - and, for some fertility researchers, ovarian reserve is now the most predictive marker of success or failure in IVF.
+While age provides the greatest statistical prediction of success or failure in IVF, it does not give any true and precise indication in each individual patient.
+This depends more on the individual quality and quantity of the eggs stored within the ovary and how they will develop and become ready for fertilisation.
+Ability of the ovaries to generate viable eggs from the earliest follicles in the ovaries is called ovarian reserve.
+This is one of the most predictive markers of success in IVF.

-While it is well known that overall measures of ovarian reserve also decline with time and age, the rate of this decline varies considerably from one woman to another.
+While overall measures of ovarian reserve also decline with time and age, the rate of this decline varies considerably from one woman to another.
 For instance, two women at the age of 35 may have quite different measures of ovarian reserve, even though their chronological age is the same.
-That's why experts have proposed that a precise measurement of ovarian reserve would be an important step in our ability to predict IVF outcome, especially in women over the age of 35, when their chances of success begin to decline.
+That's why a precise measurement of ovarian reserve is an important step in our ability to predict IVF outcome, especially in women over the age of 35, when their chances of success begin to decline.

 Counting on your follicles

-A measurement of the earliest 'primordial' follicles within the ovary is simply not possible, but studies have shown that counting the later developing 'antral' follicles in the ovary provide a reliable alternative.
-Unlike primordial follicles in the ovary, antral follicles can be seen by an ultrasound scanner, and their number counted.
+A measurement of the total number of the earliest 'primordial' follicles within the ovary is simply not possible, but counting the later developing 'antral' follicles in the ovary provide a reliable alternative.
+Unlike primordial follicles in the ovary, antral follicles can be seen and counted at the time of the ultrasound scanning.

 A high number of antral follicles would suggest an adequate ovarian reserve - and thus a good chance of pregnancy in IVF.
-Indeed, some studies have even shown that an antral follicle count has better predictive value for IVF success or failure than body mass index (BMI) or age.
-Now, however, even antral follicle count may be superseded by a more sensitive and predictive measure of ovarian reserve, which is exciting fertility clinics throughout the world.
+Now, however, antral follicle count may be superseded by a more sensitive and predictive measure of ovarian reserve – an Anti Mullerian Hormone test.

-In 2008 a review of several studies showed that the measurement of just a single hormone - anti-Mullerian hormone - was just as reliable as antral follicle count in predicting a poor response to IVF.
+In 2008 a review of several studies showed that the measurement of a single hormone - Anti Mullerian Hormone - was just as reliable as antral follicle count in predicting a poor response to IVF.

-Anti-Mullerian hormone, or AMH, which can be measured from a simple blood test, is produced by cells from the outer layer of the follicle.
-And the highest concentrations of AMH are found in the cells of preantral and small antral follicles - and are thus thought to correlate with the number of antral follicles within the ovary.
-In recent years, therefore, AMH has emerged as a possible predictor of ovarian response to drug stimulation in IVF, and thus as a measure of ovarian reserve likely to predict success or failure.
+Anti Mullerian Hormone, or AMH, which can be measured from a blood test, is produced by cells from the outer layer of the follicle.
+The highest concentrations of AMH are found in the cells of preantral and small antral follicles - and are thus thought to correlate with the number of antral follicles within the ovary.

-Measurement of AMH has also been used to help confirm a diagnosis of premature menopause, a distressing condition which can affect young women even in their twenties.
-While the cause is thought to be mainly genetic, a premature menopause means that the ovarian reserve of those affected is simply exhausted and that, even at their young ages, the supply of follicles with which they were born has gone for ever.
-Ovulation and natural conception are not possible, and pregnancy can only be achieved by egg donation.
+Measurement of AMH has also been used to help confirm a diagnosis of premature ovarian failure, a distressing condition which can affect young women even in their twenties.
+While in many cases the exact cause remains unknown, a premature ovarian failure causes infertility as in affected women ovarian reserve had depleted much earlier than would normally be expected.
+As a result, ovulation and natural conception are no longer possible, and pregnancy can only be achieved by egg donation.

-As yet, the accuracy of AMH in predicting the outcome of IVF and ICSI treatment has been confined to studies assessing response to ovarian stimulation - whether a poor, normal or excessive response.
-Correlation of AMH levels with live birth rates - which are what matter to patients - are so far less conclusive, though occasional studies suggest that measures of AMH can help determine the most appropriate treatment approach for each individual patient.
+The the accuracy of AMH in predicting the outcome of IVF and ICSI treatment has been confined to studies assessing response to ovarian stimulation - whether a poor, normal or excessive response.
+Correlation of AMH levels with chances of natural conception are less conclusive.
+Occasional studies suggest that measures of AMH can help determine the most appropriate treatment approach for each individual patient.

 Other factors to pregnancy success

-However, AMH, say investigators, like antral follicle count, only represents the number of follicles present in the ovaries, and the chance of pregnancy after IVF depends on much more than just follicle number - embryo quality, the transfer technique, and whether the embryo implants within the uterus - are all key factors in the progress of a pregnancy.
-Nevertheless, studies so far lend much weight to the role of AMH in predicting response to ovarian stimulation before IVF, and that may yet provide a guide to the most appropriate treatment for each individual patient.
+AMH, like antral follicle count only represents the number of follicles present in the ovaries.The chance of pregnancy after IVF depends on much more than just follicle number - embryo quality, quality of the uterine lining, the transfer technique, whether the embryo implants within the uterus and other.